-Construction of Version 2 of the BDLISA hydrogeological reference base, covering all of mainland and overseas France, was completed in 2018.
+The construction of Version 3 of the BDLISA database on the limits of aquifer systems in all of mainland and overseas France was completed in October 2022.

-More specific improvements have also been made and several new features are now included in the new data set, such as:
+Changes have also been made in recent years to improve targeting and several new features are now included in the new dataset, such as:

-Work on BDLISA began in 2006, after a conceptualisation and testing phase.
-The studies were conducted region by region by the regional agencies of the Ministry of Ecology, the water and environment offices and the BRGM's regional divisions.
-Local and regional authorities, research organisations and engineering consultancies were also involved.
-The BRGM was commissioned to build up the reference base and to consolidate its contents at the national scale, as required by the national plan for data on water (SNDE).
+Work on BDLISA began in 2006 after a conceptualisation and testing phase.
+The studies were conducted for each region by the regional agencies of the Ministry of Ecology, the water and environment offices and BRGM's regional divisions.
+Local and regional authorities, research organisations and civil engineering consultancies were also involved.
+BRGM was commissioned to build up the reference database and to consolidate its contents on the national scale, as required by the National Water Data Plan (SNDE).

-With the completion of database construction, work is now focusing on 2-3 year iterative cycles, after which any anomalies observed by users will be corrected and proposed improvements incorporated to reflect scientific and technical advances in knowledge on the subsoil.
+With the completion of database construction, work is now focusing on approximately three-year iterative cycles, after which any anomalies observed by users will be corrected and proposed improvements incorporated using scientific and technical advances in knowledge of the subsurface.

 What is BDLISA for?